 Looking to add special education to your existing license?
 Through Ball State’s MA in special education, you can choose one of eight focus areas and make that your teaching focus.

-While all of our focus areas include online classes, four of them are offered 100 percent online: autism, applied behavior analysis, director of exceptional needs, and response to interventions.
-For these four focus areas, you can follow one of two sample plans of study and earn your master's degree in five semesters.
+For those offered completely online, you can follow one of two sample plans of study and earn your master's degree in five semesters.

 Ball State’s master’s in special education is nationally recognized by the Council for Exceptional Children (CEC), and its applied behavior analysis course sequence is approved by the Behavior Analyst Certification Board (BACB).